 Germany continues to rank higher and higher year after year in measures for quality of life.
 The United Nations ranks Germany as the 6th most developed country in the world in its most recent report.
 The average yearly income was over €42,000 in 2019, placing Germany as the 16th richest country in the world per capita.
 While the cost of living in large cities is high compared to many places in the EU, salaries are some of the highest in the world.

 The German economy attracts companies and employees from all over the world, making Germany an excellent place to seek out a new job, continue a career, or open a new company.
 In the wake of Brexit, Germany has become Europe’s new technology hub due to well-established industry and infrastructure, a high percentage of English speakers, and access to the entire EU economy.
 Many native English-speaking expats have been able to use their unique skill sets to become valuable assets for German companies.

 Working with the Best: Taking Advice from Experienced Expats

 Despite some of the challenges some of us have experienced in the past while setting up a home in Germany, it has always been the start of something wonderful.
 The strong work ethic and desire for a healthy work-life balance as well as good social benefits all make for an attractive place to build your career.
 For time away from work, Germans really appreciate the outdoors and socializing.
 Germany can be an incredibly fulfilling place to live.
 We can help you get there.

 Expat Empire is composed of expats that want to help other expats in their moves abroad.
 Our consultants and partners know the ins and outs of moving to Germany as well as many countries around Europe and the rest of the world.
-We offer a range of personalized consulting services that will be catered to your specific needs, such as Timeline Planning, Visa Planning, Job Search, 1-on-1 Coaching, and more.
-We also work with a network of skilled partners all over the world.
-To get started, schedule your free consulting call!
+We offer a range of personalized consulting services that will help you move to Germany or wherever you want to go!